inductiva/inductiva/docs-sources/how-it-works/building-blocks/index.md

 The **Inductiva CLI** provides a fast and efficient way to interact with the API directly from the terminal, without needing to write a full script.
 It uses the same methods as the Python Client but eliminates the need to open an IDE or write a script for simple operations.

 **Best For:**
-- quick operational tasks and one-off commands
+- Quick operational tasks and one-off commands
 - Check the status of a task or list all running machines.
 - Download outputs or view logs for a specific task.
 - Manually start or terminate a resource.